How do I become an orthoptist?

 I’m interested, how do I become one?

-To become an orthoptist, you require an undergraduate degree in orthoptics.
+To become an orthoptist, you require a degree in orthoptics.
 You can find out more about the course, including where you can study, here.

 The entry requirements vary for each university so please check their websites for more detail.

-- The general requirements are that you must have good GCSE Maths, English and Science grades and A levels/Highers or equivalent, with at least one science subject such as Biology, Maths, Physics or Chemistry.
+- The general requirements for an undergraduate degree are that you must have good GCSE Maths, English and Science grades and A levels/Highers or equivalent, with at least one science subject such as Biology, Maths, Physics or Chemistry.
 Alternative qualifications are considered and mature students are welcome to apply.